List of Coronation Street characters introduced in 2014: Callum Logan

 Callum Logan, played by Sean Ward, made his first screen appearance on 3 October 2014.
 The character and casting was announced on 14 August 2014.
 Of his casting, Ward said "I am delighted to have been given this unique opportunity to join such a brilliant and much-loved show.
 It is a great honour and it will be a professional challenge to play bad boy Callum.
 I'm very much looking forward to working closely with Paula."

-Callum is Kylie Platt's (Paula Lane) ex-boyfriend and Max Turner's (Harry McDermott) biological father.
+Callum is Kylie Platt's (Paula Lane) ex-boyfriend and Max Turner's (Harry McDermott, Paddy Bever) biological father.
 Kylie seeks Callum out after Max's ADHD diagnosis, as she believes it must be either his "fault" or her own.
 Callum is an ex-convict and is described as being charming and "good-looking", but with a "dark edge".
 Ward was nominated for "Best Newcomer" and "Villain of the Year" at The British Soap Awards 2015; however, he lost out on both.